The following article was posted on May 15, 2014. It has been reviewed and updated as necessary by the ProBrewer editorial staff.

 - A page or two specifically on how beer is made and a general discussion of beer styles is a good reference for distributor sales staff.

 - Include all UPC codes on separate sheet.
-This may be photo copied by the wholesaler and sent to chain stores.

 - Include all seasonals with production and release schedule.